paoloricciuti/sveltekit-view-transition/README.md

 Before going in the details of how this library works and how to make use of it i want to leave here a [wonderful article](https://developer.chrome.com/docs/web-platform/view-transitions/) that explains what they are and how to use them in Vanilla JS from Jake Archibald, the main mind behind them.

+> **Warning**
+> While view transitions are cool please don't overuse them as having too much motion can worsten your users experience rather than enhance it.
+Also **PLEASE** respect your users preference for reduced motion with `@media (prefers-reduced-motion)`

 ## Installation

 ```bash